Jaip-Coding/NONE/README.md

 # NONE
-NONE is a esoteric programming language
+NONE is an esoteric programming language that can output text